shumwaymark/sentinelcam/README.rst

 server farm in the clouds.
 The more CPU/GPU brought to bear, the more electricity needed to make it all work.

-*Frankly, though, infrastructure is not the only challenge*.
-Design philosophy presents a more complex set of obstacles.
+*Infrastructure is not the only challenge*.
+Design philosophy presents an equally complex set of obstacles.

 - High image publishing frame rates are required to provide full motion video for on-demand viewing and collection for analysis and playback.
 The additional goal for providing, even limited, timely